gogaille/blog/_posts/redefining-software-quality.md

 ## Do we have to introduce software quality yet?

-In recent years many teams has adopted QA thanks to plug & play affordable [CI/CD](https://en.wikipedia.org/wiki/CI/CD) solutions.
+In recent years many teams have adopted QA thanks to plug & play affordable [CI/CD](https://en.wikipedia.org/wiki/CI/CD) solutions.
 It's almost a convenience now.
 Also [DevOps](https://en.wikipedia.org/wiki/DevOps) then [DevSecOps](https://en.wikipedia.org/wiki/DevOps#DevSecOps,_Shifting_Security_Left) have contributed to have Quality as a culture as everybody's became a stakeholder!
 I bet next gen developers could be qualified as "quality natives"

 However, when I search on internet, I'm disappointed because I mainly find: